 You still can’t help but love your cat no matter what they do!
 They do own you after all!

-This entry was posted in Pet Stories on March 29th, 2019 by chloewelch
+This entry was posted in Cats on March 29th, 2019 by chloewelch

 Nathalie is the owner of the Instagram account My Backyard Paradise.
 Together with her husband and their three teenage daughters she runs her own ‘mini backyard farm’ in Belgium.
 The beautiful pictures she shares with her Instagram followers show that this truly is a backyard paradise.
 In June 2018 Nathalie decided to extend her mini farm with three ex-battery hens.
 Follow their journey to recovery in the two-part photo diary she kept for us.
 You can find part one here.